lem0nSec/KBlast/README.md

-# KBlast\(er\)
+# KBlast
-**Windows ring0 Offensive Toolset**
+**Windows Kernel Offensive Toolset**

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
-`KBlast(er)` is a small application I built while experimenting with Windows kernel offensive security techniques.
+`KBlast` is a small application I built while experimenting with Windows kernel offensive security techniques.
 It puts together almost all the techniques discussed in the [Offensive Driver Development](https://training.zeropointsecurity.co.uk/courses/offensive-driver-development) course from Zero Point Security, plus some extra techniques.
 I thought that building up this tool rather than writing down a cheatsheet was a better way to both put into practice the concepts learned and provide the community with a comprehensive learning resource.

 ```
     __ __ ____  __           __